 Low Back Pain

 A herniated disc is the result of a weakened disc which can lead to pain or numbness in the back, arm, neck, or leg.
 This occurs when the outer part of the disc, called the annulus, is weakened over time from wear and tear or a previous injury.
 Once it’s weakened to a certain state, the inner part of the disc, called the nucleus, may experience a hernia or rupture in the outer fibers.
 This results in direct pressure being applied onto spinal nerves which is what leads to the aforementioned pain or numbness.
-The herniated disc can only be identified via an MRI or a CT scan but thankfully; there exists some non-surgical methods of treatment such as epidural steroid or stem cell injection, intradiscal steroid injections, and physical therapy.
+The herniated disc can only be identified via an MRI or a CT scan but thankfully; there exists some non-surgical methods of treatment such as epidural steroid or Regenerative Medicine Therapy injection, intradiscal steroid injections, and physical therapy.

 Low Back Pain

 One of the most common reasons for patients going to visit their doctors is because of low back or lumbar pain.
 It is second only to visits related to the common cold worldwide.
 This is because the issues and pain associated with these problems isn’t necessarily related to a specific event or injury.
 Over time, a person’s disc, facet joints, and supporting musculoskeletal system changes.
 This means that simple things such as a person’s posture, their weight, repetitive movements, even their genetics, all of these things and much more can all contribute to low back or lumbar pain.
 Common causes in the past for low back pain are herniated disc, joint inflammation, arthritis, muscle strain or spasm, sacroiliac joint pain, and stenosis.